pnp/pnpcore/docs/using-the-sdk/basics-settings.md

 Below snippet shows the settings which are used by the PnP Core SDK, you can simply include this snippet in your application settings file next to your custom settings.

-> [!Important]
-> The defined url's are case sensitive.
-The PnP Core SDK internally does a lot of batching to optimize performance and in SharePoint REST batching the case of the used url's needs to be correct.

 ```json
 {
   "PnPCore": {